thisdoraemon/restful-api-dart/README.md

-# Dart RESTful API Example
+# Basic Dart RESTful API Example

 This is a simple example of a RESTful API server implemented in Dart using the Shelf package.
 It provides endpoints for creating, retrieving, and listing articles.